 - Choose the Right Electric Shaver: Pick an electric shaver that suits your skin type and hair texture.
 Some shavers have adjustable settings for a customized shave.
 Find one that works best for you.

-By following these tips, you can prevent ingrown hairs when using an electric shaver.
+By following these steps, you can lower the risk of ingrown hairs when using an electric shaver.
 Remember to exfoliate, use a sharp blade, lubricate your skin, and choose the right shaver for a smooth and irritation-free shave.

 How to Treat Ingrown Hairs: